-Welcome to “Bridging the Distance,” a People’s Spot for Albany Park: a place where people from the neighborhood can meet a neighbor or hang out and relax.
+Welcome to the People Spot for Albany Park: a place where people from the neighborhood can meet a neighbor or hang out and relax.

 A “People Spot” is a social space for people to gather and interact.
 People Spots take over street parking spaces on commercial streets in Chicago neighborhoods.
 They are permitted through the Chicago Department of Transportation “Make Way For People” program, and are design to last several years.
 People Spots are free and open to anyone, but are typically located in areas with lots of shops as an amenity for pedestrians.
 Chicago’s People Spot “season” is May 1 to November 30.